laboroai/LaboroTomato/README.md

 * Harvesting forecast based on tomato maturity
 * Automatic harvest of only ripened tomates
 * Identification and automatic thinning of deteriorated and obsolete tomatoes
-* Splayig pesticides only on tomatoes at a specific ripening stage
+* Sprayig pesticides only on tomatoes at a specific ripening stage
 * Temperature control in greenhouse according to ripening stage
 * Quality control on production line of food manufactures, etc.